Eastern Europe, Croatia & the Balkans

 Our journey through Central Europe continues to the capital of Slovakia – Bratislava.
 After lunch you can enjoy an afternoon walking orientation tour of the Bratislava Old Town and spend the rest of the day in this charming and vibrant city full of very good restaurants, bars and clubs.
 A short, but good introduction to Slovakia ends as we embark on a train to the “Queen of the Danube” – Budapest.
 Estimated travel time: Vienna to Bratislava = 1 hour, Bratislava to Budapest = 3 hours

-This morning explore the “Queen of the Danube” – Budapest on an orientation walk with your CEO.
+Free time this morning to explore the “Queen of the Danube” – Budapest.
 Situated on a beautiful stretch of the Danube, Budapest consists of two parts: Buda and Pest.
 Buda is the older and more historical part of the city, with old narrow winding streets and medieval buildings.
 Here you can find Buda’s most ancient sights: the Royal Palace, St. Matthias Church, Fisherman’s Bastion and Castle Hill with its old town.
 You might like to have dinner in a local restaurant on Váci Utca, which is the bustling main street of Budapest.
 We also recommend a visit to the Szechenyi thermal baths for a real treat - Budapest style!

 Travel by train to the capital of the Republic of Serbia known as the 'White City'.
 Belgrade is emerging as a tourist destination as it recovers from a turbulent past.
 Stroll through the Kalemegdan, former Belgrade Fortress-turned central park.
 Here you can see the confluence of Sava and Danube rivers as you mingle with the locals.
 Walk down the pedestrian street of Skadarlija and continue to Republic Square to visit the National Theater or National Museum.
 The city offers a wealth of churches and cathedrals as well as an interesting Etnographic Museum for a chance to learn more about Serbian culture, traditions, costumes and tools used throughout history.
 Estimated travel time: 7 hours